knatarasan/knatarasan.github.io/_posts/2025-07-03-this-is-prototype-book.md

 **PROTOTYPE** is a heavily overloaded term, [SCOTT WITTHOFT](https://www.linkedin.com/in/switthoft/) dissects this from numerous dimensions,

-> What is a prototype as a noun?
-What is it as a verb?
-Why should you try one?
-Where should you do it?
-What do you need to do?
-How do you do it?
-Who can do it?
-What mindset is needed?
-How long do you have to do it?
-How many should you do?
-What stakeholders should be involved in prototyping?
-How do you test it?
-What would you observe from it?
-What is the output from the prototype?
-What is the outcome from the prototype?
+> What is a prototype as a noun? &nbsp; &nbsp;What is it as a verb?&nbsp; &nbsp; Why should you try one? &nbsp; &nbsp;Where should you do it? &nbsp; &nbsp;What do you need to do? &nbsp; &nbsp;How do you do it? &nbsp; &nbsp; Who can do it? &nbsp; &nbsp;What mindset is needed? &nbsp; &nbsp;How long do you have to do it? &nbsp; &nbsp;How many should you do?&nbsp; &nbsp; What stakeholders should be involved in prototyping? &nbsp; &nbsp;How do you test it? &nbsp; &nbsp;What would you observe from it? &nbsp; &nbsp;What is the output from the prototype? &nbsp; &nbsp;What is the outcome from the prototype?

 With all these queries, this awesome life saver of a book [This is a PROTOTYPE](https://dschool.stanford.edu/shop/this-is-a-prototype) addresses many questions and frustrations on the path of product/feature building.
 This process can pave an road map to germinate a seed of an idea and grow it into a long-lasting tree.
 ![image info](https://dschool.sfo3.digitaloceanspaces.com/transforms/products-publications/_768x768_crop_center-center_80_none/111626/Prototype_Shop.webp)